 (c) The President’s Cabinet will then meet to review the disputed UPPSs.

 2) Upon receipt of the President’s Cabinet minutes, the appropriate EA will incorporate comments.

 (a) The appropriate EA will incorporate all comments based on the SR’s written response and any further instructions from the President’s Cabinet.

-(b) The appropriate EA will email the UPPS with comments incorporated and all attachments to the director of UPA for final processing and distribution.
+(b) The appropriate EA will email the UPPS with comments incorporated and all attachments, if applicable, to UPA for final processing and distribution.

 04.01 The appropriate vice president will identify reviewers when a new UPPS has been proposed.
-As necessary, the President’s Cabinet will select an SR in cases of more than one assigned reviewer.
+As necessary, the President’s Cabinet will select a SR in cases of more than one assigned reviewer.

 b.
 All key stakeholders must have an opportunity to comment.